Ramongogo/Data-Analysis-Practice/Bank_Churn_Reflection.md

 * Using SMOTE to randomly create samples (25% of value zero )
   ![project 4](https://github.com/user-attachments/assets/75102df1-8f4b-4521-8b86-c1bae12a8b49)
 ### 4. Model Training
-* Using lazypredict package to automatically run more than 15 models, then selecting the best performing model - ExtraTreeClassifer with accuracy score of 0.9799.
+* Using lazypredict package to automatically run more than 15 models, then selecting the best performing model - ExtraTreeClassifer with f1 score of 0.98.

   ![project 8](https://github.com/user-attachments/assets/d358140f-e5de-4522-933c-83b26fcd1610)
   #### ExtraTreeClassifier's Confusion Matrix